 - Villains Never Lie: Subverted in Farewell, My Turnabout.
-He goes to great lengths to establish his code of honor during his radio testimony... and then proceeds to lie like a rug to frame Adrien in order to cover for his real client.
+He goes to great lengths to establish his code of honor during his radio testimony... and then proceeds to lie like a rug to frame Adrian in order to cover for his real client.

 - White Hair, Black Heart: This hitman has white hair on the top of his head.

-- Wild Card: He lives by a complex code of honor, bordering on Blue and Orange Morality, and if it suits his goals he'll be downright cooperative with the main characters, even those who would like nothing more than to see him arrested and brought to justice.
+- Wild Card: He lives by a complex code of honor, bordering on Blue-and-Orange Morality, and if it suits his goals he'll be downright cooperative with the main characters, even those who would like nothing more than to see him arrested and brought to justice.

-- Worthy Opponent: Considers Rooke to be this, since he was one of the only people to be able to wound him.
+- Considers Rooke to be this, since he was one of the only people to be able to wound him.
 This is partially why he forces Knightley to allow Edgeworth to investigate his death.